 Many stones are asymptomatic.
 Large stones that become trapped in a ureter may cause severe flank pain that can radiate to the lower abdomen, groin, testicles, or perineum.
 Stones that lodge at the ureterovesical junction can cause lower urinary tract symptoms, including dysuria, urgency, and frequency.
-Nausea, vomiting, hematuria (gross and/or microscopic), and costoverterbral angle tenderness may also be present, even in the absence of pain.
+Nausea, vomiting, hematuria (gross and/or microscopic), and costovertebral angle tenderness may also be present, even in the absence of pain.

-Race and Ethnicity.
-There is a higher incidence among white individuals compared with Asian Americans, Latinos, and blacks.
+Race and ethnicity.
+There is a higher incidence among White individuals compared with Asian Americans, Latinos, and Blacks.

 Age.
 Risk increases with increasing age.